JS-RML/Advanced-high-speed-scooping/README.md

 ## 1. Overview
 <!-- The repository implemented a manipulation technique for picking up flat objects on hard surfaces known as high-speed scooping.
 Based on the ideas from HKUST's HSS, this method was performed in a variety of environments, not just on flat surfaces but also on inclined planes and the sideway-tilted planes.
 The experiments conducted demonstrate that this technique can be widely utilized in various settings, not just under limited and specific conditions.-->
 This repository contains the latest software implementation of **High-Speed Scooping** using our latest [direct-drive gripper](https://github.com/JS-RML/Direct-Drive-Gripper-with-Swivel-Fingertips).
-It can be applied to rapidly picking thin objects off from a hard surface, which would be quite challenging with a straightforward approach aiming at directly obtaining a pinch grasp.
+It can be applied to rapidly and adaptively picking thin objects off from a hard surface, which would be quite challenging with a straightforward approach aiming at directly obtaining a pinch grasp.
 ### *High-Speed Scooping*
 <p align = "center">
 <img src="media/card_.gif" width="400">